Guidelines

 You should check the public records in the county where the house is located.
 If the house is in a trust, the recorded deed will show the name of the trust.
 If you are unable to do this on your own, please consult a real estate attorney who can do this for you.

-READ ALSO: What happens when cabbage is overcooked?
+READ ALSO: What is Cribs in hospital?

 Is it smart to put your house in a trust?